edwinm/bitstorm.org/weblogdata/weblog/2024-3/security-for-frontend-webdevelopers.md

 ### Subresource Integrity

-If you load an external script, it is possible that the external site will be hacked and malicious code will be inserted into the script.
+If you load an external script, it is possible that the external site will be compromised and malicious code will be inserted into the script.
 This can be prevented with subresource integrity.
 An `integrity` attribute is added to the script tag that contains a hash of the script.
 If the script changes, the hash will no longer match and the script will be rejected.

-This is of course not useful if the script is legitimately modified, which is why it is important that each version of the script has its own has url.
+This is of course not useful if the script is legitimately modified, which is why it is important that each version of the script has its own url.

 ### Terminology